Primary Care Research Centre

 Renewed funding from the NIHR for the next five years (2021-2026)

 Due to the high quality of its research, the Primary Care Research Centre has succeeded in open competition in being a member of the NIHR School for Primary Care Research (SPCR), which comprises the 9 best performing academic departments in England, for three consecutive 5 year terms.
-The SPCR funding brings great advantages to the Centre:
+The SPCR funding brings great advantages to the Centre.

-• the ability to fund very large scale definitive projects that move the field forward that are difficult to get funding for otherwise: the example here is the CANDID cohort where there have been NO substantial prospective primary care cohorts to develop and validate a decision rule for the diagnosis and referral of patients with lung or colorectal cancer (currently all the cancer risk scores use retrospectively collected, poorly recorded data).
+We are able to fund large scale definitive projects advancing the field where it has been difficult to get funding otherwise.
+Our example is the Cancer Diagnosis Decision Rules (CANDID) cohort.
+There have been no substantial prospective primary care cohorts to develop and validate a decision rule for the diagnosis and referral of patients with lung or colorectal cancer.
+Currently all the cancer risk scores use retrospectively collected, poorly recorded data.
 CANDID has recruited more than 20,000 patients to date and will provide landmark data for primary care.

 Post-doctoral fellowship award - October 2021